binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 1. Mingle in with a crowd of people returning from a lunch break.
 Be prepared to drop some names of people that work there but are not in the current group.
 Yes, that means you have to do your home work and know their faces.
 You will get through the locked front door 99% of the time.
 2. Wait in the car park until you see someone close to the front door (inside or outside) and carry a large heavy **looking** box toward the door.
 99% of the time, they will open the door for you.
 Just make sure you have thought about all possible questions that may get fired at you and have well researched answers ready to respond with.
 3. Even before you get to the building itself, often premises will have gates that open by remote control or card.
 If an attacker is close enough to someone already entering the premises, they will get through at the same time.
 Now obviously this needs to be as inconspicuous as possible.
 Like park close enough but not too close as to be recognised as pulling out from an external car park to tailgate the way in.
 Also early mornings are best for this, as staff are often still half asleep when they turn up to work.
 Picking your target to follow in is where you will use the OSINT you have gathered during the reconnaissance phase.
-Choose someone that likely doesn't get a lot of sleep.
+An attacker will choose someone that likely doesn't get a lot of sleep.
 Maybe a late night coder, hacker, gamer, or someone that has a new born baby and doesn't get much sleep.

 ### Phishing {#people-identify-risks-phishing}
 ![](images/ThreatTags/average-widespread-easy-moderate.png)